 - "emit rays of light," early 15c., from beam (n.) in the "ray of light" sense.
 Sense of "to smile radiantly" is from 1804; that of "to direct radio transmissions" is from 1927.
 Related: Beamed; beaming.

 - 1530 (Palsgrave), from beam + -ish.
 Lewis Carroll may have thought he was inventing it in "Jabberwocky."

 - bean (n.)

-- Old English bean "bean, pea, legume," from Proto-Germanic *bauno (cf. Old Norse baun, Middle Dutch bone, Dutch boon, Old High German bona, German Bohne), perhaps from a PIE reduplicated base *bha-bha- and related to Latin faba "bean."
+- Old English bean "bean, pea, legume," from Proto-Germanic *bauno (source also of Old Norse baun, Middle Dutch bone, Dutch boon, Old High German bona, German Bohne), and related to Latin faba "bean;" Greek phakos "lentil;" Albanian bathë "horse-bean;" Old Prussian babo, Russian bob "bean," but the original form is obscure; perhaps from a PIE reduplicated base *bha-bha-

 The notion of lucky or magic beans in English folklore is from the exotic beans or large seeds that wash up occasionally in Cornwall and western Scotland, carried from the Caribbean or South America by the Gulf Stream.
 They were cherished, believed to ward off the evil eye and aid in childbirth.